 All BU residences have smoke detectors that are diligently maintained.
 If you live in an off-campus apartment in Boston or Brookline, your landlord is required to provide a smoke detector.
 (You may need to change the alarm’s batteries yourself.)
 “Smoke alarm” should be on your checklist when looking at apartments.
 If your current place has no alarm, bring it up with your landlord.
-If the landlord is unwilling to fulfill this requirement, contact Boston’s Rental Housing Center or Brookline’s Health Department, as appropriate — but don’t hesitate to go out and buy an alarm in the meantime.
+If the landlord is unwilling to fulfill this requirement, contact Boston Office of Housing Stability or Brookline’s Health Department, as appropriate — but don’t hesitate to go out and buy an alarm in the meantime.
 Also note, fire officials recommend that smoke alarms be of the photoelectric variety, rather than the less efficient ionization type.

 You may be tempted — especially if you’re a bad cook — to consider the smoke alarm a nuisance, and to take its batteries out.
 Don’t do that.

 Don’t wait around wondering whether there is a real fire.
 Don’t hit “save” and print your term paper or grab treasured mementos and family heirlooms.
 Leave the building.
 Failure to evacuate when a fire alarm sounds is a serious violation of BU’s residential policy if you live on campus — and simply unwise no matter where you live.

 If there is indeed a fire, you may need to crawl out in order to avoid asphyxiation from smoke — the greatest danger in a fire.
 Watch this video of a safe evacuation to see how it’s done.